Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Precision measurements of -hadron decays in searches for contributions from new physics

 Using \ilumi\ of integrated luminosity collected from \CoMEnergy\ proton--proton collisions at the LHC, combined with data from \ilumiRunone\ of \CoMEnergySeven\ and \CoMEnergyEight, ATLAS measures the \Bst\ decay parameters in the channel \Bsto\, including the \CP-violating phase \phis, the width difference \DGs\ between the \Bs\ meson mass eigenstates and the average decay width \Gs~\cite{BPHY-2018-01}.

 The ATLAS result is presented in the form of the two-dimensional likelihood contours in the \phis--\DGs\ plane and is compared with the results up to 2021 from CMS~\cite{CMS-BPH-20-001} and LHCb~\cite{Aaij2019, Aaij:2016psitwoS, Aaij:2014Ds,Aaij:2014dka,Aaij:2019mhf} in Figure~\ref{fig:2DContour}, prepared by the HFLAV Collaboration~\cite{HFLAV:2022esi}.
-The combination is performed with the \DGs\ errors scaled by a factor of 1.78 because of a tension in current experimental results.
+The combination of experimental results is performed with the \DGs\ errors scaled by a factor of 1.78 because of a tension in current experimental results.
+The SM prediction~\cite{Lenz:2019lvd} is shown in the same Figure~\ref{fig:2DContour}.
 Older results from CDF~\cite{PhysRevLett.109.171802} and D0~\cite{PhysRevD.85.032006} are also shown.
-So far all results are consistent with the SM predictions~\cite{Charles:2015gya, Lenz:2019lvd}.
-By including data from Run~3 and HL-LHC~\cite{CERNYellow:2019}, the sensitivity will increase further and allow definitive conclusions.
+So far all results are consistent with the SM prediction~\cite{Lenz:2019lvd}.
+However the current experimental uncertainties on the CP violation phase $\phis$ are too large in comparison with the SM prediction uncertainty, so there is still a place for BSM contributions.
+By including data from Run~3 and HL-LHC~\cite{CERNYellow:2019}, the experimental sensitivity will increase to the level allowing to exclude or confirm the SM prediction.